luciencd/luciencd.github.com/src/content/blog/first-post.md

 I left for Boston in 2018 because I felt staying in the same place would not allow me to evolve.
 I needed that break from the nest - to not be held back by expectations.
 When friends, family, communities - cities even - know you for a while, it's hard to change.
 Subconciously or not, its a gravitational well preventing growth, preventing oneself from toying with who one aspires to be.

 After 5 years of living in boston, I built up a great community of friends up and down I-93.
 But it was time to come back home, to the place that I feel most aligns with my values and habits.
-So I chose to come back to brooklyn
+So I chose to come back to brooklyn.

+I stayed at my parents place in fort greene on my childhood bedframe, and while working from home at my software engineering job, contacted realtors, landlords and began my journey back to the city I knew as a teenager.

+From start to finish, my apartment searching journey took 2 months, but I learned so much in the process.
+I tend to b